rishi-naath/Driver_Drowsiness_Detection_Using_CNN/HaarCascade/readme.md

-used HaarCascade .xml files to detect faces and eyes
+used HaarCascade .xml files to detect faces and eyes.

-only required .xmls are placed here
+only required .xmls are placed here.